Mediation and Dispute Resolution Certificate

 Mediation Individual Classes

-The chart below outlines the cost of the Mediation and Dispute Resolution Certificate classes if you choose to take them individually.
+The chart below outlines the cost of the Mediation classes if you choose to take them individually.
 Once you register for three or more classes within a certificate, you will be charged the non-refundable $200 registration fee.
 Individual classes must be paid in full at time of registration – click here to register for an individual class.
+Individual classes are not eligible for payment plans.

 Mediation Certificate Bundle